3ph/tomfriml.com/docs/translation-template.md

-  "aboutSectionTitleAlt": "About Me", // Alternative text for the about section "experienceSectionTitle": "Experience", // Text for the experience section "projectsSectionTitle": "Projects", // Text for the projects section "resume": "Resume", // Text for the resume button "downloadResume": "Download resume", // Title for the resume download dialog
+  "aboutSectionTitleAlt": "About Me", // Alternative text for the about section "experienceSectionTitle": "Experience", // Text for the experience section "projectsSectionTitle": "Projects", // Text for the projects section "resume": "Résumé", // Text for the resume button "downloadResume": "Download résumé", // Title for the resume download dialog

   // Error Messages
   "openUrlError": "Could not open the url", // url error